understories/mentor-graph/runbook.md

   - compute `expiresAt = createdAt + ttlSeconds`
   - derive a live “expires in X min” label using a 10s interval
   - hide expired asks/offers from the global network view

+## Phase 5: Value Infusion

+In Progress:
+- Verifiability
+    - Display transaction hashes for all transactions
+        Note: As entity does not store transaction hash, we need to make workarounds.
+First workaround is to display a copyable Tx immediately after creation (lost after page refresh).